labinfo-lncc/DEGRE/README.md

-# Inferring Differential Expression Genes with Random Effects using the DEGRE R package
+# Inferring differentially expressed genes using generalized linear mixed models in the DEGRE R package

 ## Scope

 ![alt text](https://github.com/labinfo-lncc/DEGRE/blob/main/DEGRE%20logo2.png?raw=true)

-The DEGRE is an R package that aims to identify Differential Expression Genes (DEGs) between two groups and considers the insertion of the random effects in the experimental design.
+The DEGRE is an R package that aims to identify Differentially Expressed Genes (DEGs) in a pairwise manner and considers the insertion of the individuals' random effects in the experimental design.
 This package has a preprocessing step responsible for filtering genes that could impair DEGs’ inference.
 For this purpose, DEGRE uses Generalized Linear Mixed Model (GLMM) with the negative binomial distribution.